nautobot/nautobot-plugin-chatops-panorama/GETTING_STARTED.md

 ```bash
 ➜ vagrant ssh
 ```
-:information: After connecting to the vagrant box all the other commands listed before will work.
-The codebase is mounted at `/code` :information:
+:exclamation: After connecting to the vagrant box all the other commands listed before will work.
+The codebase is mounted at `/code` :exclamation:

 Destroy the vagrant box